-For applicants statewide applying for a portion of the state's HTC volume cap, the per-developer or general partner HTC limit is the greater of the amount representing 10% of the state's per capita volume limit in HTCs or the amount needed to support two developments in the case that two developments selected are being developed by the same developer or general partner.
-Such projects are subject to a development limit of no more than \$1,700,000 in 2024 and 2025 in cumulative HTCs allocated to any one development.
+For applicants applying for a portion of the state's HTC credit ceiling, the per-developer or general partner/managing member HTC limit is the greater of 1) the amount representing 10% of the population component of the state's annual credit ceiling or 2) the amount needed to support two developments in the case that two developments selected are being developed by the same developer or general partner/managing member.
+Such projects are subject to a development limit of no more than \$1,850,000 in 2026 and \$1,950,000 in 2027 in cumulative HTCs allocated to any one development.

 At the sole discretion of Minnesota Housing, these limits may be waived.
-Minnesota Housing's goal is to optimize the use of all available sources of funding for multifamily developments, including private investor equity, amortizing loans, and deferred loans, to produce the maximum number of affordable rental units that meet the priorities adopted by Minnesota Housing and represent developments that are sustainable, cost effective, and geographically diverse.
-Consistent with this goal, the following criteria will be used to determine if, and when, Minnesota Housing may provide a waiver to the developer or development limit.
-The applicant must provide to Minnesota Housing justification for exceeding the applicable limit.
+Applicants should not assume that this waiver will be automatically provided or rely on this statement when determining the scope of the proposed project.
+Minnesota Housing's goal is to optimize the use of all available sources of funding for multifamily developments, including private investor equity, amortizing loans and deferred loans, to produce the maximum number of affordable rental units that meet the priorities adopted by Minnesota Housing and represent developments that are sustainable, cost effective and geographically diverse.
+Consistent with this goal, the following criteria will be used to determine if and when Minnesota Housing may provide a waiver to the developer or development limit.

-1. Developer Limit
+Developer Limit

-- a.
-Developer/Sponsor capacity The ability and capacity of the development team to proceed expeditiously to complete multiple developments, including other projects selected by Minnesota Housing for funding that have not yet been completed - b.
-Financial Feasibility The applicant must demonstrate that the HTCs are necessary for the financial feasibility of the proposed project and that a significant funding gap will remain if the waiver is not granted. - c.
-Minnesota Housing may also waive these limits during Round 2 if there are excess HTCs at year-end.
+- 1. Developer/Sponsor capacity The ability and capacity of the development team to proceed expeditiously to complete multiple developments, including other projects selected by Minnesota Housing for funding that have not yet been completed. - 2.
+Financial Feasibility The applicant must demonstrate that the HTCs are necessary for the financial feasibility of the proposed project and that a significant funding gap will remain if the waiver is not granted.

-2. Development Limit
+Development Limit

-- a.
-Financial Feasibility The applicant must demonstrate that the HTCs are necessary for the financial feasibility of the proposed development and that a significant funding gap will remain if the waiver is not granted. - b.
-Minnesota Housing may also waive these limits during Round 2 if there are excess HTCs at year-end.
+Financial Feasibility - The applicant must demonstrate that the HTCs are necessary for the financial feasibility of the proposed development and that a significant funding gap will remain if the waiver is not granted.